ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-should-junior-developers-use-llms.md

 *Photo by [Conny Schneider](https://unsplash.com/@choys_) on [Unsplash](https://unsplash.com/photos/a-blue-abstract-background-with-lines-and-dots-pREq0ns_p_E)*

 When using AI, the journey leading to a solution is often obscured and these neural pathways aren’t developed in the same way.

 This reminds me of the children’s book *The Incredible Book Eating Boy* by Oliver Jeffers, where the main character Henry, rather than reading books, actually eats them and in huge quantities to become the smartest person on earth.
-His knowledge expands so much that everything gets mixed up in his head, because it is said: ‘he didn’t have time to digest it properly’.
+His knowledge expands so much that everything gets mixed up in his head, because it is said: "he didn’t have time to digest it properly".

 One day, Henry picks up a half-eaten book and starts reading it, which opens up a whole new world he hadn’t been able to see, and he realises that reading the books can still make him the smartest person on earth, just with a bit more time.

 ![My Image]({{ site.github.url }}/hsauve/assets/junior-devs-llms/book-eating-boy.png "Henry eating books")